Leslie's (LESL)

 13. Is Now The Time To Buy Leslie's?

-We cheer for all companies serving everyday consumers, but in the case of Leslie's, we’ll be cheering from the sidelines.
-To kick things off, its revenue growth was a little slower over the last six years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last six years makes it a less attractive asset to the public markets.
+Leslie's falls short of our quality standards.
+For starters, its revenue has declined over the last three years.
+And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.
 On top of that, its shrinking same-store sales tell us it will need to change its strategy to succeed.

-Leslie’s P/E ratio based on the next 12 months is 12x.
-While this valuation is reasonable, we don’t see a big opportunity at the moment.
-There are superior stocks to buy right now.
+Leslie’s EV-to-EBITDA ratio based on the next 12 months is 0.5x.
+While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
+There are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.